At a Glance

 Some tips for your application 🫡

 Use the Correct Application Form: Make sure to use the Knowsley Council application form as specified in the job listing.
-Follow the instructions carefully and ensure that all sections are completed accurately.
+Follow the instructions carefully and ensure all sections are completed accurately.

 How to prepare for a job interview at Knowsley Libraries